django-marcador is a German Django tutorial. It shows how to build a bookmark app using Django.

 How to deploy the tutorial

-If you want to deploy the HTML files on a server you can use Fabric.
-If Fabric is not installed on your machine run first:
+If you want to deploy the HTML files to a server you can use the Fabric deploy task that comes with django-marcador:

 $ fab deploy:/path/where/static/files/go

-The deploy task will do the following steps before the actual deployment:
+The deploy task will perform the following steps before the actual deployment:

 - Run the test suite of the django-marcador app